orbeet-io/beaver/README.md

     my_list:
       - elem1
       - elem2

 # You can also use inherit to overlay variables
 # in project/base1/beaver.yaml :
 variables:
   my_dict:
     key1: value1
     key2: value2

-# If you want to redefine all dict
+# If you want to redefine all the dict
 # in project/base2/beaver.yaml :
 inherit: ../base1
 variables:
   my_dict:
     newKey1: value3

-# Or if you want to redifine part of dict
+# Or if you want to redefine only part of the dict
 inherit: ../base1
 variables:
   my_dict.key1: value3

-# result of dict :
+# resulting dict :
 variables:
   my_dict:
     key1:value3